-The Human Resources Office of the Commonwealth of Puerto Rico is hereby directed to provide a study of the classification of positions and their equivalences in all the agencies of the Government of the Commonwealth of Puerto Rico within a term not greater than two hundred and seventy (270) days as of the approval of this Act, in order to temper the provisions of Act No. 184 of August 3, 2004, as amended, known as the "Public Service Human Resources Administration Act of the Commonwealth of Puerto Rico," with the provisions of this Act, taking into consideration the effect on other laws that regulate the public service personnel system.
+The Human Resources Office of the Commonwealth of Puerto Rico is hereby directed to provide a study of the classification of positions and their equivalences in all the agencies of the

+Government of the Commonwealth of Puerto Rico within a term not greater than two hundred and seventy (270) days as of the approval of this Act, in order to temper the provisions of Act No. 184 of August 3, 2004, as amended, known as the "Public Service Human Resources Administration Act of the Commonwealth of Puerto Rico," [Note: Repealed and replaced by Act No. 8-2017] with the provisions of this Act, taking into consideration the effect on other laws that regulate the public service personnel system.